Venezuela says signs $5.5 bln mining deals with companies

-LONDON A wave of copper is currently washing up in London Metal Exchange (LME) warehouses.

-CARACAS Venezuela has signed over $5.5 billion in mining deals with companies including Canada's Barrick Gold Corp (ABX.TO) and China's Shandong Gold, President Nicolas Maduro said on Friday.
+CARACAS (Reuters) - Venezuela has signed over $5.5 billion in mining deals with companies including Canada's Barrick Gold Corp (ABX.TO) and China's Shandong Gold, President Nicolas Maduro said on Friday.

 Barrick, the world's largest gold producer, said in a statement that "at the invitation of the government, we intend to review information pertaining to mining opportunities in the country."